qafedev/qafe-platform/README.md

 ```

 This should open the application in your browser.
 Now enable Super Dev Mode by opening the Dev Mode On-bookmark.
 You should now be able to debug the client-side code by using the Chrome Developer Tools.
 (Menu --> Tools --> Developer Tools or use the shortcut: F12) All client-side Java code can be debugged from the source-tab.
 Debugging i done by selecting a file and clicking on the line number creating a breakpoint.

+## Logging QAFE Platform
+QAFE Platform uses the Java Logging API as its logging framework.
+Therefore, configuring logging behaviour can be accomplished by applying changes to the logging.properties of your JRE's lib/logging.properties file.
+Also, a logging.properties file location can be specified using the system property java.util.logging.config.file.
+At last, when deployed into a tomcat container different rules apply as tomcat implements its own Log Manager.
+See http://tomcat.apache.org/tomcat-7.0-doc/logging.html under java.util.logging for the specifics.

 ## Running QAFE Platform applications
 The WAR-file for the QAFE-platform based on GWT is found in the target-folder of the qafe-webapps project after building the platform.
 This file contains the platform and a basic Hello World application.
 A web server is necessary to run the application, as discussed in the build-section.
 Copy the file to the application-folder of your web server (i.e. the webapps-folder in Tomcat) and run the server.